Are Depression And Alcoholism Genetic?

 Environmental factors can increase the risk of psychiatric disorders.

-For example, trauma may lead people to abuse drugs and alcohol, and multiple family members may experience the same source of trauma.
+For example, trauma may lead people to misuse drugs and alcohol, and multiple family members may experience the same source of trauma.

-Having a family member that experiences alcohol abuse can also be a source of trauma, which can perpetuate a generational cycle of drinking.
+Having a family member who experiences alcohol use disorder can also be a source of trauma, which can perpetuate a generational cycle of drinking.

 Likewise, drinking alcohol at a young age is a risk factor for AUD.

-When an older family member experiences alcohol abuse, the children in that home may have easy access to alcohol, and they may begin drinking early as a result.
+When an older family member experiences alcohol use disorder, the children in that home may have easy access to alcohol, and they may begin drinking early as a result.

-Depression and drug abuse also have links to each other.
+Depression and substance use disorder also have links to each other.
 They often occur together as a dual diagnosis.

 Generally, people with mental health disorders, such as depression, bipolar disorder, and schizophrenia, experience higher rates of substance use than those without these conditions.